Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

-where $n>2m$ and $m\in \N$, $\Delta=\sum_{j=1}^n\partial_{x_j}^2$ is the Laplacian, $V(x)$ is a real-valued measurable function satisfying with $|V(x)|\le C \<x\>^{-s}$ for certain $s>0$.
-It was well-known that the higher-order elliptic operators ( even more general $P(D)+V$ ) have been extensively studied as general Hamiltonian operators by many authors in different contexts.
-For instance, see Schechter \cite{Schechter} for the spectral theory, Kuroda \cite{Kur78}, Agmon \cite {Agmon}, H\"ormander \cite{Ho} for the scattering theory, Davies \cite{Da}, Davies and Hinz \cite{DaHi}, Deng et al \cite{DDY} for the semigroup theory, Herbst and Skibsted \cite{HS15, HS17} for the eigenfunctions of PDOs and as well as \cite{BS,SYY} for other interesting topics.
+It is well-known that higher-order elliptic operators (including more general forms \( P(D) + V \)) have been extensively studied as general Hamiltonian operators in various contexts.
+For instance, Schechter \cite{Schechter} has explored their spectral theory, while Kuroda \cite{Kur78}, Agmon \cite{Agmon} and H\"ormander \cite{Ho} have contributed to their scattering theory.
+Ben-Artzi and Devinatz \cite{Ben-Devi} investigated the limiting absorption principle, and Davies \cite{Da}, along with Davies and Hinz \cite{DaHi} and Deng et al. \cite{DDY}, have examined their semigroup theory.
+Additionally, Herbst and Skibsted \cite{HS15, HS17} studied the eigenfunctions of pseudodifferential operators (PDOs), and further interesting topics can be found in these works \cite{BS, SYY}.

-For any bound real potential $V$, it immediately follows from Kato-Rellich theorem (see e.g. Simon \cite[Chapter 7]{Simon}) that $H$ is a self-adjoint operator with the same Sobolev domain $\H^{2m}(\R^n)$ of order $2m$ as $ H_0$.
-In particular, Stone's theorem claims that Schr\"odinger unitary group $e^{itH}$ deduces the solution of Schr\"odinger equation:
+For any bounded real potential \( V \), it follows directly from Kato-Rellich theorem (see, e.g., Simon \cite[Chapter 7]{Simon}) that \( H \) is a self-adjoint operator with the same Sobolev domain \( H^{2m}(\mathbb{R}^n) \) of order \( 2m \) as \( H_0 \).
+In particular, Stone's theorem asserts that the Schr\"odinger unitary group \( e^{itH} \) provides the solution to Schr\"odinger equation: